About

 VET Pathways to Griffith

-If you have completed an AQF certificate III, IV, diploma or advanced diploma, you are eligible for guaranteed admission entry to a range of Griffith programs.
-You will still need to meet all subject prerequisites and any other admission requirements as outlined in the Griffith Degree Finder or visit Guaranteed Admission Scheme.
+If you have completed an AQF certificate III, IV, diploma or advanced diploma, you are eligible for guaranteed admission to a range of Griffith programs.
+You will still need to meet all subject prerequisites and any other admission requirements as outlined in the Griffith Degree Finder.
+For the full list of programs with a VET guarantee, visit Guaranteed Admission Scheme.

-For admission to other programs not listed in the VET Guarantee, your completed AQF certificates III and IV, diplomas and advanced diplomas will be assessed based our admission schedules.
+For admission to other programs not listed in the VET Guarantee, your completed AQF certificates III and IV, diplomas and advanced diplomas will be assessed using our admission schedules.

 TAFE Admission Pathway